 The listening position and the speaker position must follow some protocols.
 Sonarwork offers an incredible system called Reference 4.
 It calibrates your speakers to your room by generating sound.
 If you cannot do any acoustic treatment, a pink noise mic can be a great help.
 You can take measurement information about the sound waves and reflections.
 Then try experimenting with it until you have the best result.

 Finding the right position

-If you’ve already followed all the tips from this guide, yet you are not satisfied with the result, other problems could be coming from your position in relation to your studio monitors.
+If you’ve already followed all the tips, and are not satisfied with the sound, other problems with your mix could be coming from the placement of your studio monitors.

 Ideally, your room for the workstation should be rectangular.
 A room with four corners can create problems like room modes and standing waves.
 But you can still correct your square room by placing your panel differently.

 The correct placement of your monitors should be placed equidistant from the side walls.
 It should also face the bigger side.
 Your monitors will make reflections on the nearest wall.
 The monitors should be placed at ear level and form an equilateral triangle with your head.
 Ideally, they should be 2 meters apart from one another.
 Your own position also should then be 2 meters from the monitor.